sekiya-lab/sekiya-lab.github.io/researches.md

 The network is an infrastructure for communications.
 It should be redundant and flexible for users.
 It also should be manageable and feasible for network administrators and operators.
 We are working on the automation of network management, monitoring, and troubleshooting.
 We positively join the events for testing interoperability of new network technologies such as [Interop Tokyo](https://www.interop.jp/){: target="_blank" }, and make feedback to network vendors and standards body such as [IETF](https://www.ietf.org/){: target="_blank" }.
 We intend both of theoretical and practical research.

-We also join in the operation and research of Internet Exchanges, called [DIX-IE / NSPIXP-3](http://nspixp.wide.ad.jp/){: target="_blank" }.
+We also join in the operation and research of Internet Exchanges, called DIX-IE / NSPIXP-3.
 In these IXes, we try to collect real and practical statistical data and try to apply the data for research of DDoS mitigation.

 ![ShowNet Topology]({{ "assets/images/shownet_topology.jpg" | relative_url }}){: class="thumb" }
 ![Network Equipment]({{ "assets/images/network_equipment.jpg" | relative_url }}){: class="thumb" }